Canadian Protests against Covid #

 As with David Remnick’s analysis of the January 6th siege, the Canadian Big Rigs protest was a phenomenon rooted both in the degraded era of do–nothing governments and in the radicalization of a major industry under threat due to severe Covid restrictions.
-The very power of these developments explains why many people may approach the final report with a sense of fatigue, even denial.

 Part of the government’s dark achievement has been to attempt to hide behind tactical secrecy privileges and control the political narrative by painting all protesters with the same brush.

 There was simply no central control of the protests, rather a major un-co-ordinated groundswell movement across Canada rising in protest against prolonged strictures affecting their livelihoods.
 It would stretch any serious citizen’s credibility by connecting the dots to prove otherwise.